- Explore Thailand's bustling capital by boat, stopping off at some of Bangkok's most iconic sights

 - Optional activities

 Most meals aren’t included on this trip, other than meals at the elephant village and during the hill trek, which offers you a fantastic opportunity to sample a range of Thailand’s delicious food.
 Please let us know if you have any dietary requirements when you book.

-Your accommodation for the first eight nights in Sydney comes in the form of a lively backpacker’s hostel in the heart of the city.
+Your accommodation for the first six nights in Sydney comes in the form of a lively backpacker’s hostel in the heart of the city.
 You’ll be sharing a mixed dorm with between seven and nine others, and have access to shared areas, Wifi, and your own locker.
 You’ll also get to spend one night in a unique Aussie bush bungalow in Port Stephens.

 The majority of your food and drink isn't included while you're in Australia, but on days three and five you'll enjoy beach barbecues, with lunch included on day six.
-On day eight you’ll be treated to a delicious group dinner at Australia’s highest revolving restaurant.
+On day seven you’ll be treated to a delicious group dinner at Australia’s highest revolving restaurant.

-After your first eight nights you can extend your stay at the hostel, or take up a house share with other travellers.
+After your first seven nights you can extend your stay at the hostel, or take up a house share with other travellers.
 Our in-country team will be able to help you arrange this and any other arrangements.

 You’ll need to arrange your flight to Thailand to arrive at Bangkok Suvarnabhumi Airport (BKK) on your programme start date between the hours of 6am and 10pm.
 We recommend that you arrive before 3pm if possible, so that you are able to join the first night out with the group.
 You’ll be met at the airport and taken to your accommodation.

 From Bangkok, you'll need to fly to Sydney International Airport (SYD) to arrive in time for the first day of your programme start date.
 You will be met by one of our friendly team at the airport who will take you to your accommodation in the centre of Sydney.